data2health/contributor-role-ontology/README.md

 ## Relevant publications and scholarly products

-- Credit where credit is due:acknowledging all types of contributions, Melissa Haendel, COASP 2016.
-[Presentation](https://oaspa.org/wp-content/uploads/2016/10/haendel_COASP_2016_final.pdf)
+- [Credit where credit is due:acknowledging all types of contributions](https://oaspa.org/wp-content/uploads/2016/10/haendel_COASP_2016_final.pdf), Melissa Haendel, Presentation at COASP 2016.

 ## Contact